Wright-Hennepin Residential Rate Information

 Power Systems Engineering (PSE), a local consulting firm performed a study of all WH retail rates.
 Providing competitively-priced and reliable power is always our top priority.
-After extensive consideration of the study recommendations, the Board of Directors approved several rate changes in April of 2016.
+After extensive consideration of the study recommendations, the Board of Directors approved several rate changes for 2017.

 The following are three changes to the components of your electric bill:

 - Change to the basic monthly service charge

 Here are a few key elements of our plan:

 - We expect to continue to beat Xcel Energy on energy costs annually for those members who use about 1,000 kilowatt hours per month.